 Diving in Palau by liveaboard affords the avid diver the opportunity to explore the nation's varied and spectacular dive sites.
 Laying between the Philippine Sea and northern Pacific Ocean, these limestone islands surrounded by crystal clear cobalt blue water are home to a dazzling array of marine life.
 Divers travelling to Palau can expect to see a variety of reef sharks, huge schools of jacks and barracuda, manta and eagle rays, Napoleon wrasse and batfish coupled with many critters and impressive corals.
 Drift dives are the norm and there are plenty of wrecks to visit and of course no liveaboard dive safari would be complete without a visit to the now-famous "Jelly Fish Lake".

-Year Round - 7 & 10 nights, from 2800 Euro Join S/Y Palau Siren as she cruises between wrecks and caves in Malakal Harbour, Ulong Island, German Channel, Ngemelis Island and Peleliu Island before returning to Koror.
+Year Round - 6, 7 & 10 nights, from 2550 Euro Join S/Y Palau Siren as she cruises between wrecks and caves in Malakal Harbour, Ulong Island, German Channel, Ngemelis Island and Peleliu Island before returning to Koror.
 Our itineraries provide a mix of wreck diving, drift diving and night dives.
-Reef sharks and manta rays can be seen in abundance, along with stunning coral reefs and huge sea fans.
+Reef sharks can be seen in abundance, along with manta rays, stunning coral reefs and huge sea fans.
 A variety of smaller creatures can also be seen during our liveaboard diving trips.

-Departing from Koror, the S/Y Palau Siren will spend 7 to 10 days diving a selection of sites including German Channel, New Drop Off, Ulong Channel and Blue Corner.
+Departing from Koror, the S/Y Palau Siren will spend 6 to 10 days diving a selection of sites including German Channel, New Drop Off, Ulong Channel and Blue Corner.
 The order in which we dive is based upon the currents, weather conditions and moon phase as we wish to bring you to the best sites at the optimum time to dive them.
 In Malakal Harbour we dive the Iro Maru wreck and Chandelier Cave.
 Whilst at Ulong divers can expect a speedy drift along the reefs with schools of snappers and trevally at dive sites such as Ulong Channel and Siaes Corner.
 Divers can enjoy the spectacle of spawning bumphead parrotfish and grey reef sharks are known to breed here with many juveniles often be spotted amongst the groups.
 Drift from Blue Holes to Blue Corner where schools of grey reef and white trip reef sharks hang in the currents, along with inquisitive Napoleon wrasse.
 German Channel is the place for manta ray action.
-Several mantas can be seen at one time, looping and feeding on plankton or swooping in to the cleaning stations.
+Several mantas are commonly seen looping and feeding on plankton or swooping in to the cleaning stations.
 Divers rest on the bottom to watch the display or swim in the shallows as the mantas approach.
 At Peleliu Island schools of snapper congregate to spawn near "the Cut" meanwhile lucky divers may meet bull sharks, silver tips and black tip reef sharks.
-During our 10-night liveaboard trips we also offer the opportunity to visit the furthermost island dive sites to the north at Badeldaob Island.
+During our 10-night liveaboard trips we also offer the opportunity to visit the furthermost island dive sites to the north at Badeldaob Island, however this will be based on conditions at the time of trip departure.
 Many of the channels have strong currents and reef hooks are an essential piece of diving equipment, however diving in Palau is suitable for all levels of experience.

 Palau Liveaboard Diving Blog from our Cruise Directors